andreamalhera/committed_meals/recipes/README.md

 ## License
-These recipes are licensed [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)
+Own recipes are licensed [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) other adapted recipes are referenced in notes or "inspired by".
+Feel free to contribute and reach out!
+Specially if you have some nice pics of the recipes you try out!

 ## Structure
 * [Breakfast](breakfast)